Ellime/StringGenerator/README.md

 * **Generator:** Handles string generation.

 ## Remarks
+You have the option to parallelize the string generation for randomly generated strings.
+See the commented code in Generator.

 The implementation should be straightforward enough so that you can modify the settings to fit your needs, such as including capital letters.

 The library used for randomization is psuedo-random so it is not safe for your encrypting needs.
 Not that you would use a stranger's code to encrypt anything, right?